tobinsouth/tobinsouth.github.io/blog-src/posts/mcp-faq.md

 - ⚠️ Do not roll your own auth; you will regret it in 2 weeks when the spec changes again.
 - API keys are fine for devs and can be a nice DX.
 This is for mcp.json or coding agent stuff, not for production Claude integrations/connectors, where OAuth is a better UX for everyone.
 - If you're building a new app, just use Authkit.
 Just look at our customer list or MCP Night, and you can see why.
 It just works.
-- If you already have an existing product with user management / auth of a different kind, WorkOS offers MCP Connect, a simple OAuth proxy tool that handles MCP OAuth and allows you to keep your existing solutions.
+- If you already have an existing product with user management / auth of a different kind, WorkOS offers MCP Connect, a simple OAuth proxy tool that handles MCP OAuth and allows you to keep your existing solutions

+## How does user identity / RBAC interact with MCP
+- MCP is super cool in that you can show different tools to different folks depending on their user role.
+You can also deeply customize the functionality of the MCP in the same way you can with any web infrastructure.

 ## What issues are gonna come up?